viniciusmsousa/ml-pipes/README.md

 ```

 If everything was done correctely, then you have acess in port 5000 the UI tracking and in 5001 the production model.

-## Current State

-Trains a H2O AutoML with the Credit Card dataset.
-Allows to serve the MLFLOW UI and the trained model as an API.
-This can be reproduced by:

-With that done it is now possible to train the models in an experiment with `cd src/` -> `python 01RunExperiment.py`.
-This will train the models.
-Once it is done you can run inside `src/` `mlflow ui --backend-store-uri sqlite:///mlruns.db` and access the localhost:5000 to use the UI.
-And finally, to serve the model as an API just run `sh DeploySh.sh`, also inside `src/`.
-Just be aware that before runninf the `DeployModel.sh` you need to stage the model to production.